ajiwo/ratelimit/README.md

 - Keys must be 1-64 characters long
 - Only alphanumeric ASCII, underscore (_), hyphen (-), colon (:), period (.), and at (@) symbols are allowed
 - Keys are automatically validated when provided

-**Name Field Validation (Optional):**
-- Tier names must be 16 characters or less when provided
-- Same character rules as keys apply (alphanumeric ASCII, underscore _, hyphen -, colon :, period ., and at @)
-- If not provided, tier names are auto-generated based on interval (e.g., "minute", "hour", "day")
-- Custom names provide better debugging and monitoring clarity

 ### Storage Backends